milenaaragao/Java-course/learning-java/README.md

 ### Topics Covered

-In this section, I practiced essential Java programming concepts related to classes and object-oriented structure, including:

 - Creating and using custom classes
 - Defining constructors and using constructor overloading
 - Initializing objects and using instance fields and methods